Lincoln High School (Tallahassee, Florida): History

 Lincoln High School was established in 1975 following the closure of the Old Lincoln High School in 1970 and relocated from its former location downtown to its current site in the southeast portion of the county.
 The school was constructed as a large one building high school with the address being 3838 Conner Blvd which was later changed to 3838 Trojan Trail in July 1982 when students petitioned the county to change the name to symbolize their school spirit.
-Lincolns concept as a large one building school also changed in late 1980's when the school had no choice but to add additional buildings to the campus.
+Lincoln's concept as a large one building school also changed in late 1980's when the school had no choice but to add additional buildings to the campus.

 In 1992, Lincoln completed construction of a multi-million dollar state of the art auditorium at the front of the school, the first of its kind in the district.
 In 2005, Lincoln was approved for a campus wide remodel which would include all buildings, parking lots, sports fields, school entrance and the construction of a new two level classroom building along with a new cafeteria building at the front of the school, the construction/remodel lasted from 2005 to 2008.
 During this time, the City of Tallahassee also rerouted the path of Trojan Trail to better accommodate traffic needs for the school.
 Once both constructions were completed portions of the Lincoln campus and surrounding area were unrecognizable from before.

 Following the major construction/remodel projects, a garden/courtyard area was added to the back of the school in 2009.
 The area was dedicated to long-time principal Martha Bunch who had served Lincoln for 20 years.
 The garden was also a way to thank her for overseeing Lincoln during its most expanding times, both in population and construction.
 Since the numerous expanding projects of the 1990s and 2000s Lincoln has only added a new JROTC building in the spring of 2015.